 Q. Will I have to pay twice for parking if I leave the Dome after the Unified and return for the NTC ceremony?

-A. No. Parking will be $10 (cash only) and will be valid for re-entry.
-However, you MUST ask for a re-entry receipt when you arrive for the Unified.
+A. No. Parking will be $15 (cash only) and will be valid for re-entry.

 Q. Where should I go with my family for lunch?

 A. We recommend searching opentable.com for a reservation in the Central Business District, Warehouse District, Mid-City, or French Quarter.

 Q: What time should we make our lunch reservation for?

 A: We recommend making a reservation between 11:30 a.m.- 12:30 p.m.
 You should let your server know that you need to be back at the Superdome by 2:30 p.m.

 Q: Will I be able to leave my cap and gown at the Dome?

 A: No. You will need to take your cap and gown with you.
 When you return to the Dome, you will report directly to the backstage area on the Dome floor; you will not return to the robing rooms.